How It's Made

-Our craft vodka is made from a unique combination grain neutral spirit brought to proof with the most important ingredient — artesian, limestone-filtered water.
+Dented Brick® Craft Vodka is our version of a well vodka, made with craft quality.
+This well vodka is made from a unique combination grain neutral spirit brought to proof with the most important ingredient — artesian, limestone-filtered water.
 This water is sourced directly from the majestic mountains of Utah, home of the greatest snow on earth!
 The snowmelt then flows into the distillery's own Artesian Well creating the unique flavor profile crafted from this mineral rich water.

-This handcrafted vodka has compelling notes of plantain, cream of
+This handcrafted well vodka has compelling notes of plantain, cream of

 wheat, and margarine with a supple, crisp, dry-yet-fruity light body and

 a warming, medium-length evaporated milk finish.
 A rock-solid, vodka

 that will work in a variety of cocktails.